Kamayan: Kamayan and salu-salo

-Kamayan also describes the traditional communal feasts or family meals, where rice and various colorful dishes are placed on banana leaves and eaten together.
-The banana leaves are washed and slightly wilted over open flames to bring out an oily sheen and then laid out on a long table.
+Traditional salu-salo communal feasts, which embrace the traditional use of banana leaves on tables wherein rice and various dishes are placed (often on platters or bowls), may also be traditionally eaten kamayan, with one's hands, from individual plates.
+Generally, only dry foods paired with rice are served; soups, stews and saucy foods are not practical to eat without utensils or bowls, so salu-salo occasions are not necessarily kamayan.
+When banana leaves are used to cover the table, they are washed and slightly wilted over open flames to bring out an oily sheen before they are laid out.
 In the Batanes Islands in the northern Philippines, large breadfruit (tipuho) leaves are used instead in a serving tradition called vunung or vunong.

 Method of pagkakamay

 Pagkakamay describes the act of eating with the bare hands, which is the traditional pre-colonial method of eating in Filipino culture.
 This is done by forming a small mound of rice, adding a piece of the accompanying dish for flavor (the ulam), compressing it into a small pyramid with the fingers, lifting it to the mouth nestled in four cupped fingers, and then pushing it into the mouth with the thumb.
 The entire process only uses the fingers of one hand.
 It never uses the palms of the hands and the fingers also never enter the mouth.
 The other hand is not used and may instead be used to hold the plate or a drink.